GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 ## Challenge 2: Your first flow that analyses the user’s input

 ### Introduction
+Remember that the **Movie Guru** app presents the user with a list of their long-term likes and dislikes.
+The app learns this by analysing the user's conversation for utterances of their preferences and extracts them.
+The app stores these extracted preferences in the postgres db and retrieves them whenever the user loads the app.
+In this challenge, you will be building the flow that does the analysis and extraction (persisting to the db is not a part of this challenge).

 This is your first prompt engineering challenge.
 The goal is to create the prompt required to extract strong preferences and dislikes from the user's statement.
 We want the model to take a user's statement, and potentially the agent's previous statement (if there is one) and extract the following: